MisfitsMK/linkIt/jquery.linkIt/README.md

-PatchesLink jQuery Plugin
+LinkIt jQuery Plugin
 =====

-**PatchesLink** is a simple jQuery plugin to attach links to elements
+**LinkIt** is a simple jQuery plugin to attach links to elements

 ## Version ##
 0.1.0